Legacy on Ice: Background

-On January 29, 2025, American Airlines Flight 5342, a Bombardier CRJ-700 passenger plane enroute from Wichita, Kansas, collided mid-air with a United States Army Sikorsky UH-60 Black Hawk helicopter as it came in to land at Ronald Reagan International Airport in Washington D.C.
+On January 29, 2025, American Airlines Flight 5342, a Bombardier CRJ-700 passenger plane en route from Wichita, Kansas, collided mid-air with a United States Army Sikorsky UH-60 Black Hawk helicopter as it came in to land at Ronald Reagan International Airport in Washington D.C.
 The jet and helicopter crashed into the Potomac River and killed all 67 people on board.
 Among the passengers were 28 members of the figure skating community which included young athletes, coaches and family members returning from a national development camp held in conjunction with the U.S. Figure Skating Championships in Wichita.

 In early February 2025, a tribute event was announced, to take place in Capital One Arena in Washington D.C. on March 2, 2025.
 All proceeds will be distributed equally between the U.S. Figure Skating Family Support Fund, Greater Washington Community Foundation's "DCA Together Relief Fund," and DC Fire & EMS Foundation.